Accredited by the General Pharmaceutical Council* (GPhC), approved by Health Education West Midlands. *Currently undergoing re-accreditation.

 Top 20 in the UK for graduate prospects, student satisfaction and research quality (Pharmacology & Pharmacy, Complete University Guide, 2020)

 Key information and fees

-Health Education England (HEE) is funding for Pharmacists to undertake the Pharmacist Independent Prescribing Course at Aston University starting on 27 March 2023
+Health Education England (HEE) is funding for Pharmacists to undertake the Pharmacist Independent Prescribing Course at Aston University for two additional cohorts (September 2023 and March 2024).